 This is the process that you go through to have yourself declared overindebted.
 This happens when you can't pay your monthly instalments and approach a registered debt counsellor for help.
 Debt counsellors rearrange the loan repayments of clients who are overindebted, at a cost.
 Always consider approaching us first because you can save your money instead of incurring this cost.
 Debt review doesn't automatically guarantee you a successful debt rearrangement.
 Your review will be recorded at the credit bureaus, which means that you may not be able to get more credit during this period.

 The process whereby a debtor attempts to pay off their creditor completely by negotiating a lump sum payment to satisfy the entire debt balance.
 This is usually not an option until the account is seriously delinquent or written off.

 If you choose to reinvest interest earned on your fixed-term savings account, you'll receive interest on the interest that capitalises in your account.
 This is called compound interest.
 You'll receive more total interest than you would have if you chose to transfer it out of your fixed-term savings account and into your transaction/savings account.

 Type of savings plan that you can fix for a certain term.
-You can open up to 4 savings plans (flexible or fixed-term savings accounts) and name them according to your goals.
+You can open up to 4 extra savings plans (flexible or fixed-term savings accounts) and name them according to your goals.
 The terms of your fixed-term savings account depends on whether you wish to make one deposit or multiple deposits over the term.
 It allows you to earn even more interest and achieve your goals sooner because you get the best rates possible.